Domains as Cargo Namespaces

 Dear reader, comments on this page are invite-only due to low-quality feedback.

-Please refrain from linking this page on community foris of any language mentioned herein.
+Please refrain from linking this page on language community forums and similar venues.

 Summary